kuladog/arch-xfce-hardened/README.md

 ### Usage

-From the main [Arch Linux](https://archlinux.org/) installer, clone this repo with one of the following options and run the install script.
+From the [Archiso](https://archlinux.org/download/) live environment, clone this repo with one of the following options and run the install script.

-1. Using curl: (included in arch-iso)
+1. Using curl: (included in archiso)
 ```sh
 curl -LO https://github.com/kuladog/arch-xfce-hardened/archive/main.zip